-Relationships - The ways that two or more people or groups interact together

-Performance - Efforts of participation; the measures of outcomes or efforts categorize the human activity of your organization under relationships, performance or morale, make sure that the focus is on the customer.
+Relationships - The ways that two or more people or groups interact together Performance - Efforts of participation; the measures of outcomes or efforts Morale - The degree of motivation to perform, participating and interacting due to willingness, liking, enthusiasm or dedication categorize the human activity of your organization under relationships, performance or morale, make sure that the focus is on the customer.
 Always make the customer a part of the 'reason why'.